wooii/google_translate/README.md

    - Translation
    - "More" link to Google Translate

+## Installation (For Edge)
+Get it from Microsoft Edge Add-ons: [A Translator](https://microsoftedge.microsoft.com/addons/detail/a-translator/ocnfikpoagmgjappgpigidpimbljpipo)

 ## Installation (For Development)

 1. Download all files in this repository and store them in a single folder.